Instructor Biography - Dragan Cvejic

 He designed the first certified VATI (Video and Telephone interpreting) course in 2013 for the holders of the DPSI as a part of their professional development.

-Continuation of the distance learning DPSI course is updated and provided now by the CambridgeIntrain (Cambridge Interpreters Training), as well as the professional development VATI and the Introduction to Public Service Interpreting course.
-This course was provided and delivered in association with the Global language.
+Continuation of the distance learning DPSI course is updated and provided now by the CambridgeIntrain (Cambridge Interpreters Training), as well as the professional development VATI and the Public Service Interpreting (PSI) Level 3 .
+This Course was provided and delivered in association with the Global Language Interpreting.

 ~ Svetlana Harding